 The Best HRV Monitors Compatible With Elite HRV

-The Polar H10 chest strap HR monitor is Polar’s newest and most accurate heart rate sensor.
+The Polar H10 chest strap HR monitor is a reliable and accurate heart rate sensor.

 Frequently Asked Questions

 To accurately measure Heart Rate Variability, your heart rate monitor of choice must:

 The app is compatible with any heart rate monitor that accurately measures R-R intervals and has Bluetooth 4.0 or ANT+ (ANT+ only available for Android devices – see why ANT+ is not available for iOS here).

 - Polar H7

 - BlueLeza HRM Blue – Only available in Europe

 - 4iiii Viiiiva

 - Zephyr HxM (make sure it’s Bluetooth 4.0, not 2.0!)